 Take a very judgmental person.
 This person likely has a natural capacity for strategy.
 Burn all the wounding and painful parts down to the ground, all that fear and righteousness and injustice.
 A natural analyst remains with a joyous and very natural capacity for seeing the most efficient pathways.
 That natural strategist still lives within.

-Confusion enters when we don’t listen to our internal navigation, and let fear and attachment commandeer.
-When fear says, “you don’t matter,” or “you’re not good enough.”
+Confusion abounds when we feel that our internal navigations are flawed.
+Fear and attachment often commandeer our internal clarity, fear says, “you don’t matter,” or “you’re not good enough.”

 And then your culture or family or community says “being an artist is crap, you have to be a dentist to be safe and valuable and that is how you make me proud.”